signalrecruit/management_app/app_description.md

 * User can sign up through requesting a demo as a company.
 In order to sign in as a company or recruiter use the following seed data as provided in db/seed

 # User Credentials
-  ## Company
 * email: user@company.com, password: "password"
 * email: user@recruiter.com, password: "password"

+# Company

   * As a Company, you can do the following:
     * create a job description